 Students should keep a copy of all correspondence and a log of all telephone contacts.
 A copy of all of the above information should be forwarded to the university admissions office and the university articulation officer.

-The university articulation officer is responsible for assisting the FCS institution student seeking admission to a university.
+The university articulation officer is responsible for assisting the community college student seeking admission to a university.
 If assistance is needed with an appeal request or if it appears that a department is not complying with the statewide Articulation Agreement, the university articulation officer should be contacted.
-Articulation officers at the FCS institutions are also responsible for assisting in the transfer of students to universities and can advise students in the interpretation of the articulation agreement and appealing an admissions decision.
+Articulation officers at the community colleges are also responsible for assisting in the transfer of students to universities and can advise students in the interpretation of the articulation agreement and appealing an admissions decision.

 Appealing to the Articulation Coordinating Committee